• Services

 Another key point to be clear on before committing to any award is what employees will be included and how many options they will they receive.
 It is common practice to create tiers based on the seniority of the position held.
 Individual companies might structure tiers differently, but generally C-Suite executives will rank highest and below that companies may at their own discretion single out senior managers and individuals deemed to merit inclusion.

-Once the tiers have been established, you can then decide which groups receive what percentage of
+Once the tiers have been established, you can then decide which groups receive what percentage of the available options.
+Where you are in the start-up lifecycle will influence these decisions, but the C-Suite will usually be earmarked for the lion’s share.

 6. Put it in writing